 When following City By-Law and impacts to regulated trees, the compensation for tree removal will be completed in the form of tree planting or cash-in-lieu at \$583/tree as required by the City of Toronto.
-Compensation will follow compensation guideline ratios of City of Toronto for tree replacement of private 30cm DBH and greater, any park and City trees,3:1.
-Compensation for RNFP removals for trees >10 cm is 3:1, <10 cm is 1:1, and tree injuries is a compensation replacement of 1:1 with hedges a ratio of 1:5m hedge removed.
+Compensation will also follow guideline ratios of City of Toronto for tree replacement of private 30cm DBH and greater, any park and City trees, replaced at ratios 3:1, 1:1 and 1:1 respectively, compensation for RNFP removals for trees >10 cm is 3:1, <10 cm is 1:1, and tree injuries is a compensation replacement of 1:1, with hedges a ratio of 1:5m hedge removed.